-We support Peter Thiumai and the network of missionaries and pastors in northeast India and neighboring countries like Bhutan, Myanmar (Burma), Bangladesh, China, and Nepal.
+Support is provided to Peter Thiumai and the network of missionaries and pastors in northeast India and neighboring countries like Bhutan, Myanmar (Burma), Bangladesh, China, and Nepal.
 Through our contacts with Peter, Guinston has been able to finance the building of two new churches in addition to many other projects.

-We support Elijah and Mercy Thiumai who run the Elim Academy in Tripura, India providing for Muslim and Hindu children a good education and sharing the love of Jesus with them and their families.
+In addition, we support Elijah and Mercy Thiumai who run the Elim Academy in Tripura, India providing for Muslim and Hindu children a good education and sharing the love of Jesus with them and their families.

-We support Tanthui and Ruth Thiumai who pastor two churches in Darjeeling, India and minister to the locals according to their needs.
+Support is provided to Tanthui and Ruth Thiumai who pastor two churches in Darjeeling, India and minister to the locals according to their needs.